-- obtaining a patent; - devising or developing an invention;4 - creating or producing a design, copyright or any property of a similar nature; - the registration of a trade mark, trade name or design; - the restoration or extension of any patent; - the extension of the registration period for a design; and - the renewal of the registration of a trade mark or trade name, would in most instances be capital in nature since it is regarded as money spent in creating or acquiring an income-producing asset.
+- obtaining a patent; - devising or developing an invention; - creating or producing a design, copyright or any property of a similar nature; - the registration of a trademark, trade name or design; - the restoration or extension of any patent; - the extension of the registration period for a design; and - the renewal of the registration of a trade mark or trade name, would in most instances be capital in nature since it is regarded as money spent in creating or acquiring an income-producing asset.

-Subject to certain requirements, the expenses referred to above could, however, be deductible in the following circumstances:
+Subject to certain requirements, the expenses referred to above could, however, be deductible in the following circumstances -

-Section 11(gB) provides for the deduction of expenditure actually incurred in obtaining the granting or restoration or the extension of the term of any patent, the registration or extension of registration of any design, or the registration or renewal of registration of a trade mark if such patent, design or trade mark is used by the taxpayer in the production of the taxpayer's income.
+- Section 11(gB) provides for the deduction of expenditure actually incurred in obtaining the granting or restoration or the extension of the term of any patent, the registration or extension of registration of any design, or the registration or renewal of registration of a trade mark if the patent, design or trade mark is used by the taxpayer in the production of the taxpayer's income. - Section 11(gC) provides for an allowance of 5% a year of the expenditure actually incurred during years of assessment commencing on or after 1 January 2004 to acquire (otherwise than by developing or creating) any - invention or patent as defined in the Patents Act; - design as defined in the Designs Act; - copyright as defined in the Copyright Act; or - property of a similar nature.